Kapelianovych/baum/README.md

     })
     ```

-All mehods below test primitives and objects (for their types):
+All methods below test given value for their type (primitives and objects):
   - `isNumber: () => void`
   - `isNotNumber: () => void`
   - `isString: () => void`